This page contains the requirements for the minor. Students should consult the Actuarial Informational Page for information on a career as an actuary.

 - ECO 102 (Principles of Macroeconomics)

-- FIN 201 (Fundamental Financial Methods) AND MIT 201 (Information Systems: Concepts and Applications).
+- FIN 201 (Fundamental Financial Methods) AND IST 201 (Information Systems: Concepts and Applications).
 Both of these are half-courses

 - FIN 310 (Introduction to Investments and Financial Analysis) Gives VEE-Corporate Finance credit.